SkoolNotes/Taproot/2020HIST201/KBxUnitOneEssayPlanning.md

 Effective mitigation of plague requires a level of organization higher than a single person can provide.
 Instead, it requires protection from the state, perhaps taking the form of sanitation mandates or information as opposed to the formation of the army.
+This protection would require extraction,